-These “rules of the road” are based on Texas Transportation Code statutes.
+These “rules of the road” are based on Texas Transportation Code statutes (aka: Texas bicycle laws).
 Find the complete bicycle code at the bottom of the page.
 Laws are designed to improve the safety of everyone who uses the roadways.
 Don’t become a statistic!
 Remember to always use hand signals and body actions to communicate with motorists and other bicyclists.

 Yes, this means you have to stop at stop signs and red lights, but cars are required to yield right-of-way to a bicycle when appropriate, just as to any other vehicle.

 2. Ride near the curb and go in the same direction as other traffic: (551.103)